 - Option 2: Review the DEC crossbow qualification training and complete the Crossbow Certificate of Qualification* found in the 2014-15 Hunting & Trapping Regulations Guide.

 - Option 3: Complete a Hunter Education or Combination Education course to receive a Hunter Education Certificate of Qualification.
 Certificates must be dated on or after April 1, 2014 to meet crossbow qualification and safety training.

-*Note: The Crossbow Certificate of Qualification from 2012-2013 is no longer valid.
+*Note: The Crossbow Certificate of Qualification from 2012-2013 is not valid.

 - A legal crossbow consists of a bow and string, either compound or recurve, that launches a minimum 14-inch bolt or arrow, not including point, mounted upon a stock with a trigger that holds the string and limbs under tension until released.